 When armoured train which had supported the Red offensive was returning from the frontline its crew failed to notice the tracks, which the Whites had broken and the train got derailed about 4 kilometres north of Kavantsaari railway station.
 White Army troops attacked the train trying to capture it but failed.
 The Reds got the train back on rail, but after this their armoured trains moved much more carefully.

 23rd: Red armoured train attacked the White lines from Kavantsaari direction.
+Their armoured trains supported attack to Hill 56, which was a controlling terrain feature south of Hannila village in eastern side of the railway.
 The train used in this particular attack may have been the Russian heavy armoured train with the Ukrainski Revolutsija / Putilovian artillery wagon both mentioned earlier.
 It stopped only some 250 meters from the White Army positions and then released a hail of bullets and shrapnel lasting 20 minutes towards them.
 However such an arrogant attack proved to tempt fate too much - return fire from trenches of White Army hit the ammunition wagon, which was part of the armoured train, and the wagon disappeared to thunderous explosion.
 Crew of this armoured was lucky to have other (likely Fredriksberg-made) Armoured Train 4 covering its back, or otherwise it might have failed to retreat back to safety behind the Red lines.
 Ukrainski Revolutsija / Putilovian returned to Russia for repairs.

 24th: The Whites attacked to Näätälä village southeast of Kavantsaari.
 Their goal was to cut railway connection between that the Reds had between Viipuri and Kavantsaari.
 First their succeeded pushing back the Reds, but the counter-attack pushed them back and in the end they had to retreat back to the same positions they had started their attack.

 25th: In Rautu 3 separate units of White Army cross Russian border in Palkeala and do damage in Russian side of the border to the railway that the Reds are using to supply their bases in railway-stations of Raasuli and Rautu in the Finnish side.
 They destroy Sahakylä and Viisjoki railway-bridges plus water tower of Lempaala railway station in 25th – 26th of March.
-However their attack to Raasuli railway station is unsuccessful largely due to improvised Red armoured train, which arrives from direction of Raasuli during the battle.
-The Reds used this improvised armoured train to transport their supplies in between Raasuli and Rautu.
+However their attack to Raasuli railway station is unsuccessful largely due to armed train of the Reds, which arrives from direction of Raasuli during the battle.
+The Reds used this armed train to transport their supplies in between Raasuli and Rautu.

-1st: The Russians crossing the border tried getting back to the derailed improvised armoured train of theirs near Raasuli railway station, but the Whites drove them back behind the Russian border.
-Loosing the improvised armoured train and railway to Russian border was definitely bad news for the Reds in Rautu railway station, as it meant loosing their route for supplies and reinforcements.
+1st: The Russians crossing the border tried getting back to the derailed armed train of theirs near Raasuli railway station, but the Whites drove them back behind the Russian border.
+Losing their armed train and railway to Russian border was definitely bad news for the Reds in Rautu railway station, as it meant losing their route for supplies and reinforcements.

-2nd: VIII Jaeger Battalion (White Army) captured train travelling from Raasuli towards Rautu.
+2nd: VIII Jaeger Battalion (of White Army) captured train travelling from Raasuli towards Rautu.
 Among other things the train contained 5 machineguns and 100 artillery shells.

 4th: The Whites besieged Rautu railway station, which was main base of the Reds and the Russians in the region.
 The Whites started their attack to the station at 17:00, but they came under heavy fire and the attack failed.
 However they continued the siege and prepared for another try.

-5th: The besieged Reds and Russians break out with force from Rautu railway station around 05:00, but they did not get far.
+5th: The besieged Reds and Russians broke out with force from Rautu railway station around 05:00, but they did not get far.
 Southwest of the station they run straight into ambush that 50 - 75 Whites had arranged with two machineguns.
 Sudden machinegun-fire caused the Reds and the Russians very heavy casualties and their luck did not improve from that.
-Near Kylmänoja survivors of the first ambush run into another ambush with machinegun-fire killing them right and left.
+Near Kylmänoja survivors of the first ambush run into another ambush with machinegun-fire killing them left and right.
 Later this second place of ambush became commonly known as Kuolemanlaakso (Valley of Death) in Rautu.

-The Whites started preparing for their offensive in Karelian Isthmus.
+The Whites started preparing for their offensive in Carelian Isthmus.
 Until now 3 Suojeluskunta Regiments and little artillery had been all the troops they had in the Carelian Isthmus, but now that city of Tampere (in Pohjanmaa railway) had been captured and lines of the Reds had broken they had plenty of troops available for further operations.
-Mannerheim's HQ started transporting in reinforcements from other fronts to Karelian Isthmus and concentrating them for large-scale offensive.
-Between 14th – 17th of April the Whites transported to the Karelian Isthmus:
+Mannerheim's HQ started transporting in reinforcements from other fronts to Carelian Isthmus and concentrating them for large-scale offensive.
+Between 14th – 17th of April the Whites transferred to the Carelian Isthmus:

-Later by 26th of April also Vaasa Regiment and Pohjois-Savo Regiment arrived to the Isthmus.
-Two thirds of White Army Regiments took part battles in Karelian Isthmus in April of 1918.
+Later by 26th of April also Vaasa (Infantry) Regiment and Pohjois-Savo (Infantry) Regiment arrived to the Isthmus.
+At all about two thirds of White Army infanry regiments took part battles in Karelian Isthmus in April of 1918.

-19th: White Army started its offensive in Karelian Isthmus.
-It had 20,000 men attacking against 15,000 Reds, but because of their better leadership and discipline they had considerable advantage.
-While the Reds had beaten their heads to the wall by trying one attack after another in Antrea front the Whites decided attack outside this main front and go for the kill.
+19th: White Army started its offensive in Carelian Isthmus.
+The numerical superiority that it enjoyed was not that large .
+It had about 20,000 men attacking against 15,000 Reds, but better leadership and discipline provided it considerable advantage.
+While the Reds had beaten their heads to the wall by launching one attack after another in Antrea front the Whites decided attack outside this main front and go for the kill.
 Their plan was to start their attack far from Antrea front in areas along the Lake Vuoksi, where the both sides had by that time had very little troops and the frontline weakly defended.
 The attack plan had two parts:

 1. Powerful and fast sweep across Carelian Isthmus to Viipuri – Petrograd railway running near south coast of the Isthmus.
-As mentioned earlier, this railway was vitally important to the Reds, as loosing it would cut their main route of supplies and escape to Russia.
+As mentioned earlier, this railway was vitally important to the Reds, as loosing it would cut their main supply rounte and escape route to Russia.

 2. Attack to northwest towards city of Viipuri, destroying the Reds in there and capture the city.

-23rd: Attacking White Army troops reach Viipuri - Petrograd railway and capture parts of it.
-In several railway stations that the Whites attack the Reds are waiting and bitter fighting breaks out.
-One of these is Raivola railway station, where the Reds defending the station take positions behind piles of wood and prove to be tough enemy.
-The Reds in Raivola have also armoured train supporting them and the two White Army Battalions lead by Major S. Stahel succeed capturing the station only after long and hard battle.
+23rd: Attacking White Army troops reached Viipuri - Petrograd railway and capture parts of it.
+In several railway stations that the Whites attack the Reds were waiting and bitter fighting broke out.
+One of these was Raivola railway station, where the Reds defending the station took positions behind piles of wood and proved to be tough enemy.
+The Reds in Raivola have also armoured train supporting them and the two White Army Battalions lead by Major Reiner Stahel succeed capturing the station only after long and hard battle.

-The ill-reputed General Kaljunen lead the Reds defending Kuokkala station, which had two armoured trains giving them fire support (one of these two armoured trains may have been an improvised one).
+The ill-reputed "General" Kaljunen lead the Reds defending Kuokkala station, which had two armoured trains giving them fire support (one of these two armoured trains may have actually been an armed train).
 In the end the Whites succeeded capturing also this railway station and the remaining Reds had no other alternative than to retreat.
 However as usual the armoured trains with their firepower allowed them to retreat relatively safely.
 The armoured train commanded by Kaljunen heads to Terijoki.

-PICTURE: The ill-famed General H. Kaljunen of the Reds (the main in the middle with large white hat) was one of the founding members of local Red Guard in Terijoki.
+PICTURE: The ill-famed "General" Heikki Kaljunen (1893 - 1938) of the Reds (the man with large white fur hat in centre of photo) was one of the founding members of local Red Guard in Terijoki.
 Being amateur actor he apparenty enjoyed stealing the show - even at funerals.
-His likely pre-war profession was a tailor.
+He was tailor and during Civil War he served as commander of Eastern Army for the Finnish Red Guards.
+During the war he personally tortured and executed numerous civilians, whom he suspected of being White Army sympathizers.
 Kaljunen may have worked for Tseka/GPU in Soviet Union before disappearing in Stalin's purges in year 1938.
 Photo from Suomen Vapaussodan historia (edition published 1934).
 CLICK THUMBNAIL TO SEE LARGER PIC (106 KB).